-We chatted briefly about how my flight was and whether or not I had been looking forward to spending time in Michigan.
+We chatted briefly about how my flight was and whether I had been looking forward to spending time in Michigan.
 Despite the awkwardness at first, he loosened up and actually seemed quite nice.
-He was nothing in comparison to the stern, stiff upper lipped professors, that I was used to, back in London.
+He was nothing in comparison to the stern, stiff upper lipped professors that I was used to, back in London.

-“The guest house, where you’ll be staying, is right on the outskirts of the forest.
-We already sent all your equipment there, in advance.
+“The guest house where you'll be staying is right on the outskirts of the forest.
+We already sent all your equipment there in advance.
 The young couple who own the guest house are called, Helen and Sam Evans.
-They're a young married couple and have two little kids.
-They’re lovely people.
-They’ll take good care of you,” He assured, putting my mind at ease.
+They're a married couple and have two little kids.
+They're lovely people.
+You will be taken good care of,” he assured, putting my mind at ease.

 “How long is the drive to Hawcroft?”
-I enquired, hoping that it wasn't all that far.
+I inquired, hoping that it wasn't all that far.

-“Three, maybe four hours, tops, depending if the roads are clear.
-There’s a lot of travelling through woodland and those roads aren't well lit.”
+“Three, maybe four hours tops, depending on whether the roads are clear.
+There's a lot of travelling through woodland and those roads aren't well lit.”

-I sighed heavily, as I pulled the trolley over to where a blacked out SUV was waiting, out front.
-Peter helped me load in all my luggage, before opening the passenger side door for me.
+I let out a heavy sigh as I pulled the trolley over to where a blacked-out SUV was waiting out front.
+Peter helped me load in all my luggage before opening the passenger side door for me.

 “I'll be driving you.
 I hope you don't mind?
 This will be your car for the duration of your stay.
 I left mine at the guest house.
 I'd never have been able to fit all this luggage into my small car.
 You women don't exactly travel light, do you?”
 He joked, not having thought about the sensitivity of women and their need for essentials.

 Apart from the few thoughtless comments, Peter was a really pleasant person to be stuck in a car with.
-The conversation kept flowing smoothly and we never ran out of things to talk about.
-I discovered that he was in his mid-thirties, unmarried, has a shorthaired chihuahua, called Derik, and a ginger tabby cat, called Sebastian.
+The conversation kept flowing smoothly, and we never ran out of things to talk about.
+I discovered that he was in his mid-thirties, unmarried, has a short-haired chihuahua called Derick, and a ginger tabby cat called Sebastian.
 He was single and living in his grandmother's old house.

 He wasn't wrong about the drive.
 It took ages to reach the guest house.
 It was late into the night by the time we got there.
 I had to remember that the people who owned it had two small kids.
 So, I kept my voice down to a whisper when greeting them.

 They were a young couple in their late twenties.
 Helen was incredibly pretty.
 Her tanned skin was flawless and her long blonde hair reached her arse.
 The summer dress she wore, clung to her voluptuous figure like she had been sewn into it.
 She was the type of woman that would make you question your own self-confidence.
-Her husband, Sam, was around six-foot-five, burly and looked as if he could model sportswear.
-I didn't need x-ray vision, as his well-defined muscles strained beneath his tight, v-necked t-shirt.
+Her husband, Sam, was around six-foot-five, looks to die for and owned muscles as if he could model sportswear.
+I didn't need x-ray vision as his well-defined assets strained beneath his tight v-necked t-shirt.

 Peter and Sam carried all my luggage to the room I was staying in, whilst Helen took me around to show me where all the amenities were.